Academic Policies

 Course Grades

 The transcript displays final course grades in two categories: either Pass/No Credit or Tiered.
 The category of grade for every course is described in the course syllabus.
 Courses in Phase 1 and the longitudinal courses are uniformly graded on a Pass/No Credit basis.
-Courses in Phases 2 and 3 are graded on a Tiered basis of Honors/High Pass/Pass/No Credit, with the exception of electives and Rehabilitation Medicine and Pain Management selective.
+Courses in Phases 2 and 3 are graded on a Tiered basis of Honors/High Pass/Pass/No Credit, with the exception of electives and Rehabilitation Medicine and Pain Management.

 Course Final Grades